CodeFromAnywhere/CodeFromAnywhere/README.md

 # Missing Building Blocks in the Agent World

-[AI Agents](https://transitivebullsh.it/ai-agents) will most likely be the most impactful technology of our generation.
-In my work I present you the following modular building blocks, fully open source.
+[AI Agents will most likely be the most impactful technology of our generation](https://transitivebullsh.it/ai-agents).
+In this document I present you the following modular building blocks, fully open source.

 ## OpenAPI Explorer